dvesti/neuro-coder/_posts/2018-03-01-Function-for-phd-results.md

 title:  "I wrote a function to provide results for my PhD thesis"
 date:   2018-03-01 16:16:01 +0100
 categories: PhD
-tags: R python javascript Ruby C# fun
+tags: phd neuroscience python fun
 ---

 This is how neuroscience feels in python.